mohanwugupta/mohanwugupta/README.md

 [![Website](https://img.shields.io/website?label=mohanwugupta.com&style=for-the-badge&url=https%3A%2F%2Fmohanwugupta.com)](https://www.mohanwugupta.com/)

 ## I'm a fourth year PhD student at UCSD investigating learning and memory.
-## I've created a startup for those who want to learn to play digital instruments: www.midiscale.com
+## I've created a startup for those who want to learn to play the piano: www.midiscale.com

 - 👯 I’m always looking to collaborate with other researchers or companies
 - ⚡ Fun fact: I'm a music producer, and I mix and master music in my free time